Speculative fiction: History

 Speculative fiction as a category ranges from ancient works to paradigm-changing and neotraditional works of the 21st century.
-Characteristics of speculative fiction have been recognized in older works whose authors' intentions are now known, or in the social contexts of the stories they tell.
+Characteristics of speculative fiction have been recognized in older works whose authors' intentions are now known or in the social contexts of the stories that they tell.
 An example is the ancient Greek dramatist, Euripides (c.
 480), whose play Medea seems to have offended Athenian audiences; in this play, he speculated that the titular sorceress Medea killed her own children, as opposed to their being killed by other Corinthians after her departure.

 In historiography, what is now called speculative fiction has previously been termed historical invention, historical fiction, and similar names.
 These terms have been extensively applied in literary criticism to the works of William Shakespeare.
 For example, in A Midsummer Night's Dream, he places several characters from different locations and times into the Fairyland of the fictional Merovingian Germanic sovereign Oberon; these characters include the Athenian Duke Theseus, the Amazonian Queen Hippolyta, the English fairy Puck, and the Roman god Cupid.

 In mythography, the concept of speculative fiction has been termed mythopoesis or mythopoeia.
 This process involves the creative design and development of lore and mythology for works of fiction.
 The term's definition comes from use by J. R. R. Tolkien; his series of novels, The Lord of the Rings, shows an application of the process.
 Themes common in mythopoeia, such as the supernatural, alternate history, and sexuality, continue to be explored in works produced in modern speculative fiction.

 Speculative fiction in the general sense of hypothetical history, explanation, or ahistorical storytelling has been attributed to authors in ostensibly non-fiction modes since Herodotus of Halicarnassus (fl.
 5th century BCE) with his Histories; it was already both created and edited out by early encyclopedic writers such Sima Qian (c.
 145 or 135 BCE–86 BCE), author of Shiji.

-These examples highlight a caveat—many works that are now viewed as speculative fiction long predated the labelling of the genre.
+Those examples highlight a caveat: many works that are now viewed as speculative fiction long predated the labelling of the genre.
 In the broadest sense, the genre's concept does two things: it captures both conscious and unconscious aspects of human psychology in making sense of the world, and it responds to the world by creating imaginative, inventive, and artistic expressions.
 Such expressions can contribute to practical societal progress through interpersonal influences; social and cultural movements; scientific research and advances; and the philosophy of science.